TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:31:57 EST 2020

 Still at Facetype, he cooperated with Michael Hager on Stanley Slab (2012), which is an interpretation of wood type combined with the idea of modern stencils.
 Stanzer (2010, a unicase typeface done with Michael Hager) is an interpretation of wood type combined with the idea of modern stencils.

-Vendetta (2011) is a multilingual text type family that support Latin and Cyrillic.
+Vendetta (2011) is a multilingual sans & serif text type family that supports Latin and Cyrillic.

-Wiener is an upright italic, which i created with a bamboo-pen.
+Wiener is an upright italic created with a bamboo-pen.

-A Japanese unit that created the free IPAEX fonts in 2010-2011.
+A Japanese unit that created the free (type 1 format) IPAEX fonts in 2003-2011.
 They can be downloaded from the CTAN archive.
 Alternate URL.
 The CTAN package has been put together by Norbert Preining (Austria).
+This typeface family includes IPAexGothic, IPAexMincho, IPA Gothic, IPA Mincho, IPA P Gothic and IPA P Mincho.
+Since 2013, the copyright belongs to Takayuki Yato, who took over the responsibility from IPA.
 [Google] [More] ⦿

 Archive with some fonts for ancient Greek and other ancient languages, located at the Leopold-Franzens Universität Innsbruck: Grecs-duroiWG, GreekOldFaceC, GreekOldFace, Greek, TITUSIndoiranischBold, TITUSIndoiranischBold, TITUSIndoiranischItalic, TITUSIndoiranischNormal, Korinthus, Korinthus, Korinthus-Italic, persische-Keilschrift, SILGalatiaBold, SILGalatia, StandardGreekBold, StandardGreekBoldItalic, StandardGreekItalic, StandardGreek, TekniaGreek, WP-GreekCentury, Aisa-Plain, Aisa-Bold, Aisa-Italic, Athenian, BaTimesAkkadBold, BaTimesAkkadBoldItalic, BaTimesAkkadItalic, BaTimesAkkad, Angaros, MilanGreek, Sgreek-Medium.
 [Google] [More] ⦿